 Comment #19.
 The definition for a variance omits the fact that the underlying designated use and criterion addressed by the variance remain in effect.

 Response.
-DEQ already has included language in the variance authorization rule in OAR 340-041-0059(1)(a) which states that the underlying designated use and criterion remain in effect when a variance is adopted.
-DEQ did not make any changes in response to this comment.
+DEQ’s definition of a variance is consistent with the federal definition of a variance at 40CFR 131.3 (o).
+In addition, per CFR 40 131.14 (a)(3), DEQ will clarify in the variance authorization rule at OAR 340-041-0059(1)(a) that the variance applies only for the purpose of developing NPDES permit limits and requirements under CWA section 301(b)(1)(C), or for issuing certifications under CWA section 401.
+For all other CWA purposes, the underlying designated use and criterion remain in effect.

 Comments on Variance Authorization Rule (OAR 340-041-0059)